ketch/BSeries/README.md

+This package is now deprecated; please us [bseries.jl](https://github.com/ranocha/bseries.jl) instead.
+This Python implementation was an initial prototype.
+It contains relatively inefficient implementations and much less functionality than the Julia version; it is also less tested and likely to contain bugs.
+I have left most of the old README intact below, but this package is not supported and I most likely won't respond to requests.

 # Bseries.py

 `bseries.py` is a package for manipulating and computing with B-series in Python.
 B-series are a tool for understanding and working with the structure of numerical